askui/askui/docs/docs/general/06-Tutorials/multi-device.md

 - Make sure that your local device (desktop) is running **TWO DIFFERENT `askui-ui-controller`**, if you want to control the local device and the Android device at the same time.

 #### (option) Running Multiple Android Devices
-- The *askui UI Controller* considers all the Android devices as a single device with multiple displays.
+- The *askui UI Controller* considers all Android devices as a single device with multiple displays.
 See the screenshot below.
 - Set the `-d 0` option of the binary differently for each Android device.

     ```bash